- Parents Home

 - surgeries to improve blood flow or prevent arrythmias

-- an implantable device to support improve blood flow or prevent arrythmias
+- an implantable device to support improved blood flow or prevent arrythmias

-Some kids will need care in a pediatric intensive care unit (PICU).
+Some kids will need care in a cardiac intensive care unit.

-If medicines don't work after a long time, a heart transplant is often the best option for treating heart failure due to cardiomyopathy.
+Some children may require ventricular assist device support or a heart transplant.
+Depending on how sick a child is when they are diagnosed, a heart transplant is often the best option for treating heart failure due to cardiomyopathy.
 Cardiomyopathy is the most common reason for heart transplants in children and teens.

 How Can Parents Help?